 Fun fact: Did you know that pharmacists invented soda fountains in the 1830s?
 The purpose was to get people to drink horrible-tasting medicines.
 Syrups were added to the drinks for sweetness, and carbonation was added because it was believed that the bubbles somehow helped invigorate the body and cure disease.
 Oops!

 The Pharmacy Museum contains various nuggets of information like this scattered around the facility, mixed in with the displays of old drug bottles and machinery.
 One of the exhibits on display is a chloroform inhaler, which was used as an anesthetic into the 20th century.
 It was used during surgery and childbirth.
 Oops!

 Leeches have played a role in medical care for quite some time.
 The museum has a detailed diagram describing the anatomy of a leech.
 For good measure, there are a couple of live leeches swimming around in a tank.

 The New Orleans Pharmacy Museum is a cool quirky place to visit.
-When you’re partying on Bourbon Street, be sure to make time to check out some pharmaceutical history.
+When you’re partying on Bourbon Street during the day, be sure to make time to check out some apothecary and pharmaceutical history.

 Haunted Rumors: Is There a New Orleans Pharmacy Museum Ghost?